enviodev/docs/docs/HyperIndex/Guides/price-data.md

 })();
 ```

 The resulting pool address for USDB/WETH is `0xf52B4b69123CbcF07798AE8265642793b2E8990C`.
 You can use this address to get the price data from the dex pool.
 The relevant event for Uniswap v3 pools is the `Swap` event which contains the price data in the `sqrtPriceX96` field.
-To convert this to a price, you can use the following formula: ........
+To convert this to a price, there is a simple calculation that needs to be made which you can see in the [analysis](#analysis) section.

-### Considerations
+### DEX pool considerations

 - **Accuracy**: Dex pools rely on arbitraguers to keep prices in line with the market.
 For high liquidity pools, this is usually not a problem and the price can be taken to be reliable, with rare exception.
 However, for low liquidity pools, the price can change drastically with a single trade and the incentive for arbitraguers to keep the price in line is lower, which can lead to price manipulation.